Skip to content

 • saved a false fact as a "user preference";

-• wrote a piece of untrusted text into profile memory;
+• wrote a fragment from raw user text into profile memory;

-• pulled a sensitive document fragment into a summary;
+• pulled a sensitive internal note into a summary;

-• inserted something into the retrieval store that should never be returned to that tenant,
+• inserted data into the retrieval store that should not be returned to that tenant,

 then the problem becomes persistent.
 You do not always see it in a single trace.
 It starts surfacing later, in other dialogs, other prompts, and sometimes for other users.

-That is why the memory write path should be treated as a security-sensitive path, not as a "small technical detail."
+That is why the memory write path should be treated as a sensitive write path, not as convenient automation.

 It is very useful to see memory not as neutral storage, but as a trust boundary.